Want to help now?

 Can you imagine having children and no safe place to take them tonight?
 Family Promise helps families who are experiencing housing insecurity to find temporary shelter and then to, hopefully, have permanent housing.
 Our church is hosting Family Promise for a total of 5 weeks, one week at a time, during 2025.
 Families stay in our Student Center, and church members serve in various roles to ensure that we show the families the love of Jesus Christ

-Next hosting dates: January 19-26, 2025
+Next hosting dates: May 11-18

 • On-call volunteers for last-minute needs or to fill in if someone is unable to make their time slot